oavdonin/pg-rest-api/README.md

 # REST API for Postgres DB

-pg-rest-api is a training project which is intended to be a "learn-by-doing way" to get acquinted with RESTful APIs and Go
+pg-rest-api is a training project which is intended to be a "learn-by-doing" way to get acquainted with RESTful APIs and Go.